 The San Luis Valley Research Center has a continuing commitment to the people of the San Luis Valley and the state of Colorado to provide research information, conduct extension education and seed certification programs.

 SWCRC works to advance knowledge in the agricultural, biological, soil and water-related sciences, while also promoting regional engagement in community development, food systems and natural resources projects.
 SWCRC partners with CSU Extension in Dolores and Montezuma County to maintain a three acre research and demonstration orchard located at the research center.

 Western Colorado Research Center Network

-- Fruita Research Station: The Fruita Research Station is located 15 miles northwest of Grand Junction.
+- Grand Valley Research Station: The Grand Valley Research Station is located 15 miles northwest of Grand Junction in Fruita, Colo.
 This station supports research involving irrigation management, water resources, agronomy and integrated cropping systems.

 - Orchard Mesa Research Station: The Orchard Mesa Research Station is located seven miles southeast of Grand Junction.
 This station supports research involving tree fruits, wine grape production, and ornamental horticulture.

 - Organic Research Station at Rogers Mesa: Rogers Mesa Research Station re-opened in 2017 after being closed for several years.
 The site has nearly 80 acres of land, of which 65 are cultivable and most of it will be certified organic in 2019.